jordan-public/flash-loan-unlimited-solana/README.md

 ## Economics

 As each Flash Loan has to be repaid (back to the Pool) in token fT along with the **fee** of **0.25%** (1/400) of the original amount borrowed.
-The depositors (Investors) in FLUF Pools make profit by receiving proportional share of this value, after the FLUF Protocol collects 1/6 of that fee.
+1/6 of that fee goes to the FLUF Protocol and the remaining 5/6 is burned, thus distributing the fees to the depositors (Investors) via deflation, as their unchanged deposit in fT results in more T. To be able to pay the fee in fT, the Flash Loan Borrowers have to deposit more T to receive the needed fT.

 With the above we can see that the pool grows in value, which is the reason why 1 fT is not equal to 1 T. Each pool has a factor $f$.
 Then the following rules are enforced:
 - When an investor deposits into the pool, the factor $f_d = f$ is recorded with the deposit.
 If there was a previous deposit of $d$ tokens T and depositing new $n$ tokens T, instead of rebasing the total deposit to: $d * f / f_d + n$, the factor $f_d$ is adjusted to achieve equivalence at the same